-The Board of Directors has determined that the following of its members are independent, as that term is defined under the general independence standards in the listing standards of the New York Stock Exchange: A. A. Busch III, D. C. Farrell, C. Fernandez G., A. F. Golden, R. B. Horton, V. R. Loucks, Jr., J. B. Menzer, J. W. Prueher, R. L. Ridgway and R. L. Stephenson.
-Mr. Farrell will not be standing for re-election in accordance with the requirement in the Company's Bylaws that an individual may not stand for election or re-election as a Director after the age of 72.
-G. A. Lodge retired from the Board of Directors at the 2007 Annual Meeting.
-During his term on the Board, Mr. Lodge was determined to be an independent Director.
-Further, the Board has adopted its own categorical standards to assist it in making determinations of Director independence.
-All Directors identified as independent in this proxy statement meet these standards; a copy of these standards is attached as Appendix A and is available on the Company's Web site at www.emerson.com, Investor Relations, Corporate Governance.
+The Board of Directors has determined that the following of its members are independent, as that term is defined under the general independence standards in the listing standards of the New York Stock Exchange: A. A. Busch III, D. C. Farrell, C. Fernandez G., A. F. Golden, H. Green, R. B. Horton, W. R. Johnson, V. R. Loucks, Jr., J. B. Menzer, J. W. Prueher, R. L. Ridgway and R. L. Stephenson.
+Mr. Farrell will not be standing for re-election in accordance with the requirement in the Company's Bylaws that an individual may not stand for election or reelection as a Director after the age of 72.
+All Directors identified as independent in this proxy statement meet the categorical standards adopted by the Board to assist it in making determinations of Director independence.
+A copy of these standards is set forth under the caption "Emerson Director Independence Standards" in Appendix A attached to this proxy statement and is available on the Company's Web site at www.emerson.com, Investor Relations, Corporate Governance.
 In the course of the Board's determination regarding independence of each non-management Director, it considered any transactions, relationships and arrangements as required by the Company's independence standards.
 In particular, with respect to each of the three most recently completed fiscal years, the Board considered for:

 - Each of Messrs.
-Fernandez, Menzer and Stephenson, the annual amount of sales to Emerson by the company which he serves as an executive officer, and purchases by that company from Emerson, and determined that the amount of such sales and the amount of such purchases in each fiscal year were less than two percent of the annual revenues of each of those companies. - Mr. Busch, the annual amount of sales to Emerson by the company which one of his immediate family members serves as an executive officer, and purchases by that company from Emerson, and determined that the amount of such sales and the amount of such purchases in each fiscal year were less than two percent of the annual revenues of such company.

-- Mr. Golden, the annual amount paid by Emerson to the law firm of which he is a partner and determined that the total amount of such payments in each fiscal year were less than 1% of the annual revenues of that law firm. - Messrs.
-Busch, Farrell, Fernandez, Golden, Menzer, Prueher and Stephenson and Ms. Ridgway, the annual amount of contributions by Emerson to charitable organizations with which the Director served as a director, officer or trustee, and determined that the amount of such contributions was less than the greater of \$1,000,000 or 2% of each such charitable organization's gross receipts in each fiscal year, or was approved by the Finance Committee of the Board of Directors and not made "on behalf of" any Director.
+Fernandez, Menzer, Stephenson and Johnson and Ms. Green, the annual amount of sales to Emerson by the company which the Director serves as an executive officer, and purchases by that company from Emerson, and determined that the amount of such sales and purchases were consistent with the Emerson Director Independence Standards. - Mr. Busch, the annual amount of sales to Emerson by the company which one of his immediate family members served as an executive officer, and purchases by that company from Emerson, and determined that the amount of such sales and purchases were consistent with the Emerson Director Independence Standards. - Mr. Golden, the annual amount paid by Emerson to the law firm of which he is a partner, and determined that the total amount of such payments was consistent with the Emerson Director Independence Standards. - Messrs.
+Busch, Farrell, Fernandez, Golden, Menzer, Prueher and Stephenson and Ms. Green and Ms. Ridgway, the annual amount of contributions by Emerson, if any, to charitable organizations with which the Director served as a director, officer or trustee, and determined that such contributions, if any, were consistent with the Emerson Director Independence Standards.